dell/csm-docs/content/docs/features/unity.md

 Create a file `simple.yaml` using sample yaml files located at tests/sample.yaml

-This command will create a statefulset that consumes three volumes of default storage classes
+The following command creates a statefulset that consumes three volumes of default storage classes:

 ```bash
 kubectl create -f tests/sample.yaml
 ```

-After executing this command 3 PVC and statefulset will be created in the `test-unity` namespace.
+After executing this command 3 PVC and statefulset are created in the `test-unity` namespace.
 You can check created PVCs by running `kubectl get pvc -n test-unity` and check statefulset's pods by running `kubectl get pods -n test-unity`command.
 Pod should be `Ready` and `Running`.